kevinolega/callcentertrainingtips/_posts/2020-04-18-frequently-asked-questions.md

 Save one year worth of your expenses.

-Get fast internet connected at your home
+Get fast internet connected at your home.
-.

 Make a list of your skills.